Taiwan says China blocked deal with BioNTech for COVID-19 shots | Health

 - Taiwan

-"It goes without saying that it is BioNTech's goal to provide access to our vaccine to as many people worldwide as possible," the company said.
-China has repeatedly denied trying to block vaccines for Taiwan and has offered to provide them to the island as a gesture of goodwill.
+BioNTech declined to comment on Tsai's remarks, but added: "We are supportive of global vaccine supply".
+China has denied trying to block vaccines for Taiwan and has offered to provide them to the island as a gesture of goodwill.

 China's Shanghai Fosun Pharmaceutical Group Co Ltd said on Saturday it was willing to provide Taiwan with BioNTech COVID-19 vaccines.
 Fosun signed a deal with BioNTech to exclusively develop and commercialize COVID-19 vaccine products developed using BioNTech's mRNA technology in mainland China, Hong Kong, Macau, and Taiwan.